-In this letter, an approach for closed-loop multi-point orientation control of discretely magnetized CMs is presented.
+In this paper, an approach for closed-loop multi-point orientation control of discretely magnetized CMs is presented.
 The effect of magnetic forces must be considered and the novel magnetic field model was able to accurately describe the magnetic field and field gradients required for computing the exerted magnetic torques and forces.
 In addition, the employed quasi-static Cosserat rod model of the CM was able to predict the magnet orientation changes in a varying non-homogeneous magnetic field.
 Both the field and Cosserat rod models were applied to construct a numerically-computed orientation Jacobian to linearize changes in actuation parameters to changes in magnet orientations.
 In the end, the presented control strategy has shown able to achieve accurate independent orientation control of two permanent magnets in 2D inside BigMag, and in 3D simulation using an extended virtual clone of BigMag.
-However, when moving to practice there are two main limitations.
-First, the large multi-coil magnetic actuation systems are infeasible due to their small and generally immobile workspace.
-These systems are therefore ideally substituted for systems with fewer coils and more spatial degrees of freedom.
-Second, the computational cost of shape reconstruction and the Jacobian limited the control frequency to 2 Hz, which is less than desired for closed-loop control.
+However, the computational cost of shape reconstruction and the Jacobian limited the control frequency to 2Hz.